-Stockholders intending to submit proposals to be included in our proxy statement for our next annual meeting must send their proposals to Hugh T. Regan, Jr., Secretary (at 2 Pin Oak Lane, Cherry Hill, New Jersey 08003), not later than March 9, 2001.
-These proposals must relate to matters appropriate for stockholder action and be consistent with regulations of the SEC, and meet certain other requirements of the rules of the Securities and Exchange Commission relating to stockholders' proposals in order to be considered for inclusion in our proxy statement and form of proxy card relating to that meeting.
+Stockholders intending to submit proposals to be included in our proxy statement for our annual meeting of stockholders to be held in 2002 must send their proposals to Hugh T. Regan, Jr., Secretary (at 7 Esterbrook Lane, Cherry Hill, New Jersey 08003), not later than February 16, 2002.
+These proposals must relate to matters appropriate for stockholder action and be consistent with regulations of the Securities and Exchange Commission relating to stockholders' proposals in order to be considered for inclusion in our proxy statement relating to that meeting.